tuddman/clj-dde/README.md

 A Clojure library (really a wrapper around the Java DDE library provided by pretty_tools) to interoperate with DDE (dynamic data exchange) sources.

+## Rationale

+1. Sometimes you need to connect to a DDE source, and
+2. would rather do it in Clojure > Java

 ## Usage

 When you need to connect with a DDE data source...

+## Setup

+`lein javac` to compile the java files.

+## Issues

 If you get the message "java.lang.UnsatisfiedLinkError: no JavaDDEx64 in java.library.path"  you need to add the javaDDE64.dll file (in /resources) to your classpath: